chaosleaguewiki/chaosleaguewiki.github.io/docs/twitch-tiles/minigames/zobm-says.md

 ## Trivia

-- The name is a reference to the stream participant Mr_Zobm, who is known for gifting hundreds of twitch subscriptions and spending a lot of bits, most of them for spawning lava.
+- The name of this tile is a reference to the stream participant Mr_Zobm, who is known for gifting hundreds of twitch subscriptions and spending a lot of bits, most of them for spawning lava.

 ## Images